 In 2001, Gutenberg College, Inc., became the “umbrella” organization under which the undergraduate program operates along with two institutes, McKenzie Study Center and Art Project.
 Gutenberg College Press has since come under the umbrella, publishing its first book in 2004.
 Together Gutenberg College, McKenzie Study Center, and Art Project constitute a single educational institution that exists to educate individuals and to foster both an understanding of the biblical worldview and a desire to pursue truth conscientiously.
 Gutenberg College Press serves as an outreach vehicle for the mission of the educational institution.

 The staff of McKenzie Study Center—and now the faculty of Gutenberg College—have earned a reputation for intellectual integrity, commitment to teaching, and professional and ethical conduct.
-Gutenberg College—a classical, Great Books college that seeks to foster a love for learning and a desire to follow the truth wherever it leads—was built and exists on this solid foundation.
+Gutenberg College—a Great Books college in the spirit of classical education that seeks to foster a love for learning and a desire to follow the truth wherever it leads—was built and exists on this solid foundation.

 Gutenberg College is named in honor of Johannes Gutenberg, who invented the moveable-type printing press in the mid-1400s.
 Many of the great writings of Western culture were among the first books to be printed and made available at an affordable price.
 The Bible was the first book to be printed on the Gutenberg press.
 Much of the influence enjoyed by the books in the Gutenberg College curriculum is due to the fact that the printing press made them available to a much larger readership than would otherwise have been the case.